bdhayes01/Bioinformatics_Capstone/reproducibility/Genetics_Reproducibility.md

 and statistics from another [study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5079102/) to support the claim those of Pakistani descent in Britain showed higher consanguinity.

 ## Section 2: Analyzing Genotypes of Disease
 The graph used from the second section using the two populations in Britain was pulled from [this paper](https://www.science.org/doi/full/10.1126/science.aar6731?casa_token=B8mi7XvWvqAAAAAA%3Ant_1zKNG7bshPNBVbJDT4em3h5hosfAipGxKyEP6Y5rTsVCYJfYSg19ySijqHfmlQ8-oO9cN0nqX4Q).
 The actual graph used (figure 1 in the paper) was very complicated and referenced genetics beyond what was necessary for introductory biology students to use.
-We created a simplified graph for students to reference, using google drawings to remake figure 1 into a format more familiar for students.
+We created a simplified graph for students to reference, using google drawings to remake figure 1 into a format more accessibile for students.

 ## Section 3: Assessing Modes of Inheritance
 This section displays pedigrees that were made from data in [Table S6](https://www.science.org/doi/suppl/10.1126/science.aar6731/suppl_file/aar6731_martin_table-s6.xlsx) in